mebusy/notes/dev_notes/rust_ownership.md

 ## Move / Borrow

 - rust by default move the value
+    - for simple type, rust has a copy trait, so it will **copy the value** instead of move
+    - for turple and Array (not vector) it depends on whether its elements implement the copy trait
 - reference borrowing won't take ownership
     ```rust
     let x = 5;